arielskeren/Auraesthetics/TESTING_CHECKLIST.md

 ### Phase 8: Customer-Facing Booking Management

-- [x] **Navigation Link**: "Manage Booking" link should appear in main navigation bar
-- [x] **Page Access**: Navigate to `/manage-booking` - page should load with search form
-- [x] **URL Parameter**: Access `/manage-booking?id=<booking-id>` - should auto-fill booking ID and search
-- [x] **Booking ID Search**: Enter booking ID (internal UUID or Hapio ID) - should find booking
-- [x] **Search by Details**: Switch to "Search by Details" mode - form should show lastName and email fields (no booking ID required)
-- [x] **Search by Name/Email**: Enter last name and email - should find the most recent booking for that customer
-- [x] **Search Validation**: Try searching with missing fields - should show validation error
-- [x] **Invalid Booking**: Search with non-existent booking ID - should show "Booking not found" error
-- [x] **Booking Display**: After successful search, booking details should display with:
-  - Service image and name
-  - Booking date and time (formatted in EST)
-  - Client name, email, phone
-  - Payment status and amount
-  - Location address
-- [x] **Reschedule Button**: For active bookings, "Reschedule" button should appear
-- [x] **Cancel Button**: For active bookings, "Cancel Booking" button should appear
-- [x] **Reschedule Modal**: Click "Reschedule" - modal should open with date input pre-filled (time is empty, user must select)
-- [x] **Reschedule Date/Time Selection**: Select a date and time in the reschedule modal (now uses dropdowns like BookingModal)
-- [x] **Check Availability Button**: Click "Find times" - should fetch and display available slots
-- [x] **Availability Loading**: While checking, should show loading spinner
-- [x] **Available Slots Display**: After checking, should show grouped availability by day in a grid (similar to BookingModal)
-- [x] **Slot Selection**: Click on an available slot - should highlight it
-- [x] **No Availability**: If no slots available, should show message to try different date/time
-- [x] **Reschedule Validation**: Try rescheduling to past date - should show validation error (date picker should prevent this)
 - [ ] **Reschedule Submission**: Select a slot and submit - should:
   - Update booking in Hapio
   - Update booking_date in Neon database
   - Update Outlook event (if synced)
   - Send reschedule confirmation email
   - Show success message
-- [x] **Cancel Modal**: Click "Cancel Booking" - confirmation modal should appear
-- [x] **72-Hour Restriction**: Try to cancel/reschedule a booking within 72 hours - buttons should be disabled and show phone number message
-- [ ] **Phone Number Display**: When within 72 hours, should show clickable phone number +1 (440) 520-3337
-- [ ] **API 72-Hour Check**: API should reject cancel/reschedule requests within 72 hours with appropriate error message
-- [x] **Cancel Confirmation**: Confirm cancellation (if more than 72 hours away) - should:
-  - Cancel booking in Hapio
-  - Update payment_status to 'cancelled' in Neon
-  - Delete Outlook event (if synced)
-  - Process refund if booking was paid
-  - Send cancellation email
-  - Show success message
-- [x] **Refund on Cancel**: Cancel a paid booking - refund should be processed automatically
-- [x] **Cancelled Booking Display**: After cancellation, booking should show big red container with cancellation date/time and no action buttons
-- [x] **Cancelled Booking Lookup**: Look up a cancelled booking - should show cancelled status with big red container, no reschedule/cancel buttons
 - [ ] **Email Links**: Click "Reschedule" or "Cancel" links in confirmation email - should open manage-booking page with booking ID pre-filled
 - [ ] **Email Link Format**: Check booking confirmation email - Reschedule/Cancel links should include `?id=<booking-id>` parameter
-- [x] **Back to Search**: Click "Search for another booking" - should clear current booking and show search form
 - [ ] **Mobile Responsiveness**: Test on mobile device - all UI elements should be properly sized and accessible
 - [ ] **Error Handling**: Test with network errors - should show appropriate error messages
 - [ ] **Security**: Try accessing another customer's booking with wrong email/lastName - should fail validation